 How do you make a triad?
 When you make a chord, just skip one scale tone and choose the next one.
 So for example in A Mixolydian, the chord on the first scale degree is A major.
 And the notes are A-C#-E. We skipped the tones B and D.

-C Mixolydian scale with chords added
+C Mixolydian with chords

-A Mixolydian scale with chords
+A Mixolydian with chords

-Making seventh chords:
+Making seventh chords

 Chord Progression No.1 In D Mixolydian